BNT162 Vaccine Description

 Two of the 4 vaccine candidates include a nucleoside modified mRNA (modRNA), one includes a uridine containing mRNA (uRNA), and the fourth vaccine candidate utilizes self-amplifying mRNA (saRNA).
 Each mRNA format is combined with a lipid nanoparticle (LNP) formulation.

-The larger spike sequence is included in two of the vaccine candidates, and the smaller optimized receptor-binding domain (RBD) from the spike protein is included in the other two candidates.
+The larger spike sequence is included in two of the vaccine candidates, and the smaller optimized RBD from the spike protein is included in the other 2 vaccine candidates.

 The RBD-based candidates contain the piece of the spike that is thought to be most important for eliciting antibodies that can inactivate the virus.

-In anticipation of a successful clinical development program, Pfizer and BioNTech are working to scale up production for global supply.
-Pfizer plans to activate its extensive manufacturing network and invest at risk in an effort to produce an approved COVID-19 vaccine as quickly as possible for those most in need around the world.
-The breadth of this program should allow the production of millions of vaccine doses in 2020, increasing to hundreds of millions in 2021.
+In anticipation of a successful clinical development program, Pfizer plans to activate its extensive manufacturing network and invest at risk in an effort to produce an approved COVID-19 vaccine as quickly as possible for those most in need around the world.

 During the clinical development stage, BioNTech will provide its partners clinical supply of the vaccine from its GMP-certified mRNA manufacturing facilities in Europe.

 BioNTech is also collaborating with Fosun Pharma to develop BNT162 in China, where the companies expect to conduct trials.

 Biopharmaceutical New Technologies is an immunotherapy company pioneering novel therapies for cancer and other serious diseases.

 BNT162 is a vaccine candidate that intends to prevent the SARS-CoV-2 coronavirus from causing COVID-19 disease in humans.